Eroica-cpp/uwhpsc/notes/computing_options.rst

 * To make sure you have the same computing environment as fellow students and the TAs,
-* To have access to a multi-core machine if your own computer is has a single processor, since much of the material concerns parallel computing.
+* To have access to a multi-core machine if your own computer is has a single processor, since much of the course material concerns parallel computing.
+* To work together during lab sessions.

 .. _options_smc:

 SageMathCloud
 --------------

-This is the recommended computing platform this year.
-It is a freely available cloud computing resource developed by the Sage Team, led by Prof. William Stein in the UW Mathematics Department.
+This is the recommended computing platform  and what we will mostly use during the T-Th lab sessions.
+SageMathCloud is a freely available cloud computing resource developed by the Sage Team, led by Prof. William Stein in the UW Mathematics Department.
 You can easily create an account at `SageMathCloud <https://cloud.sagemath.com/>`_.